Intermediary Reporting: HMRC Requirements, Deadlines & Penalties (2026 Guide)

 HMRC therefore requires agencies to submit regular information, known as ‘Intermediary Reporting’ to help them easily identify people that have not declared their earnings.

-Intermediaries with more than one temporary, contract or interim placement being paid outside of Pay As You Earn (PAYE) payroll will need to comply by submitting reports that contain details of these candidates, the amounts they have been paid as well as how they were paid e.g. umbrella, limited or self-employed.
+Intermediaries with more than one temporary, contract or interim placement being paid outside of Pay As You Earn (PAYE) payroll will need to comply by submitting reports that contain details of these candidates, the amounts they have been paid as well as how they were paid e.g. umbrella, limited company or self-employed.

 Who do employment intermediary rules affect?